Geeoon/ectf25-MorganState-WriteUp/README.md

 1. Extract the channel number from the 4 before the channel key.
 1. Construct a plaintext subscription by concatenating our device id (`0xf870d9c5`), start time (`0`), end time (`2**64-1`, the max), channel number, and channel key.
 1. Run `hash_attack_forge` with the victim interface, any nonce, and our plaintext subscription.
-1. Write the subscription to a file, or flash it directly onto the victim device.
+1. Write the subscription to the victim decoder.
+1. Decode frames on the decoder and get the flag.

 #### Python Script
 ```python